-Graduate Office Francis Marion University Post Office Box 100547 Florence, SC 29501-0547

-Completed applications are reviewed for merit by the Psychology Department faculty.
-Determination of merit is based upon consideration of all components of the application packet.
-In the admissions decision process, consideration is given to both the merit of each application received and to the number of slots available in the program at the time of application.
+Graduate Office Francis Marion University PO Box 100547 Florence, SC 29502-0547 both the merit of each application received and to the number of slots available in the program at the time of application.
 Favorably reviewed applications are submitted to the FMU Graduate Council for review.
 Offers for admission are given to those applicants who show the most promise of success in graduate studies.